AxelCovacich/Client-Server-Architecture/README.md

 ```sh
 docker-compose up galileo-server prometheus grafana
 ```
+You can use the environment variables to use a different config path or ports as defined in the docker-compose.yaml.

+Example using ports:
+`TCP_PORT=9000 UDP_PORT=9001 docker-compose up galileo-server`

+This will launch the server inside the docker image with the ports 9000 and 9001 as arguments for tcp and udp ports.

-If you wish to add arguments to launch the server, you should add them in the docker-compose.yaml under the galileo-server service in the command line:
+You can change the ports in the docker-compose.yaml under the galileo-server service in the `enviroments` section so defined ports will be used when no arguments are given when launching the docker service.

-- command: build/bin/server <[optional]path to config> <[optional] tcp port> <[optional] udp port>
+#### *IMPORTANT NOTE*: You should change the ports values under galileo-server to run the server with the ports you need to use for both tcp and udp.
+The values provided are just placeholders.

 ### Manually
 To run the server from project root directory: